microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

 ## Download and prepare data

-The following are a minimal set of instructions to download one of the datasets used for GPT2 finetuning for the language modeling task.
+The following are a minimal set of instructions to download one of the datasets used for GPT2 fine-tuning for the language modeling task.

 Download the word-level dataset [WikiText-103](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) for this sample.
 Refer to the readme at [transformers](https://github.com/huggingface/transformers/tree/master/examples/language-modeling#language-model-training) for additional details.

 Download the data and export path as $DATA_DIR:

 ```bash
     export DATA_DIR=/path/to/downloaded/data/
 ```